Paul-Nguyen/oxen/Readme.md

          KEY:somekeyhere019i234123341
          SECRET:somesecrethere98209820982098
 - An Oxygen API username/password.
 You set this for your username via My Applications in the Oxygen webministration page.
-Drop it in a plain text file in the form:
+Drop it in a plain text file named '.user' in the form:

          id:youruserid@youraddress.example.com
          password:yourpasswordhere